Challenging the 4 of Cups: Tuned Out or Tuned In?

 And with that, maybe it’s just not as simple as saying “he refuses to take what’s being offered!
 Look at that glorious gift!
 Such a shame to look a gift horse in the mouth!

 As we know, blessings aren’t always blessings, and perhaps this person is just being cautious.
 Maybe they are taking a much needed pause before they react.
 Could it be they are waiting for the right moment - like a cobra lying in wait?
 Not to mention, this scene looks strangely familiar to a certain Major Arcana whose number is 12.
 In The Hanged Man, we have a figure hanging from a tree with an illuminated halo which points to their enlightenment.
-Maybe in the 4, what we’re observing is the scene that took place right before the reversal takes place.
+Maybe in the 4, what we’re observing is the scene right before the reversal takes place.
 It could be one last test of faith where we prove our commitment to liberation by demonstrating the mantra “everything I need is within”.

 Previous